 The first four teenagers who participated in the kick-off retreat in Sunriver, formed their own club and committed to meeting weekly.
 Growing quickly with new members, they named themselves Shalom Teva, a nod to their love of nature.
 The group is now an official BBYO chapter in Central Oregon.

 They planned their first event on their own, gathering and delivering winter clothing and supplies to the homeless.
 They have cooked for guests at local homeless shelters and participate in trail cleanups and other environmental projects, in addition to hosting social activities.
+The group now numbers nearly 20 teens and is active both locally and with the Evergreen Northwest Region.

 Meanwhile, COJY advisors are grooming middle schoolers to be fully active youth group members in future years.
 They are helping them learn what it means to take part in community services and to be leaders in the Jewish community.